MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 ## Descriptive vs. Inferential Statistics

-In this section, we learned about how Inferential Statistics differs from Descriptive Statistics.
+In this section, we will learn about how Inferential Statistics differs from Descriptive Statistics.

 ### Descriptive Statistics

-Descriptive statistics is about describing our collected data using the measures discussed throughout this lesson: measures of center, measures of spread, shape of our distribution, and outliers.
+Descriptive statistics is about describing our collected data using the measures: measures of center, measures of spread, shape of our distribution, and outliers.
 We can also use plots of our data to gain a better understanding.

+1. Population: our entire group of interest.
+2. Parameter: Numeric summary about a population.
+Frequently we do not know this value, so we must try and estimate.
+3. Sample: Subset of the population.
+4. Statistic: Numeric summary about a sample.

 ### Inferential Statistics

 Inferential Statistics is about using our collected data to draw conclusions to a larger population.
 Performing inferential statistics well requires that we take a sample that accurately represents our population of interest.

 A common way to collect data is via a survey.
 However, surveys may be extremely biased depending on the types of questions that are asked, and the way the questions are asked.
 This is a topic you should think about when tackling the first project.
-We looked at specific examples that allowed us to identify the

-1. Population - our entire group of interest.
-2. Parameter - numeric summary about a population
-3. Sample - subset of the population
-4. Statistic numeric summary about a sample
+1. Inference: Drawing conclusions regarding a population using information from a sample.

 ---